-Stinkoman87 just wants to add something: he's funny, but in a raunchy way, and uses guns.
-Deadpool is what would happen if someone made Spider-Man in the modern age.
+- Deadpool is funny, but Spider-Man is funny, too.
+What makes them different?
+Deadpool is funny in a raunchy way and he uses guns.
+He's what would happen if someone made Spider-Man in the modern age.

-Death clearly seems to return our beloved Merc's affections more than she does Thanos's.
+- Death clearly seems to return our beloved Merc's affections more than she does Thanos's.
 Well, think about it: Thanos wants to destroy the universe, meaning no life.
 Death only exists because there is life.
 It's symbiotic.
-Whereas Deadpool just runs around killing people, no large-scale stuff.
-Still giving more to Death without threatening her existence.
+Deadpool runs around killing people, but it isn't large-scale stuff that threatens her existence like what Thanos keeps trying.

 - Deadpool's healing factor keeps his cancer in check by constantly regenerating cells killed by the cancer, to the point that if his cancer were cured, his healing factor would cause him to grow new cells until it killed him (look at those Skrulls that tried to duplicate his power).
 One little thing: that's what cancer IS!
 Deadpool's body is essentially two warring cancers locked in a permanent stalemate with each other.
 No wonder he's insane...